 The Emerging Blockchain and the Law

-The Wayne Law Review at Wayne State University Law School in Detroit will host its annual symposium, this year on the topic of The Emerging Blockchain and the Law.
-The event is free and open to the public.
+The Wayne Law Review at Wayne State University Law School in Detroit hosted its annual symposium Feb.
+22, this year on the topic of The Emerging Blockchain and the Law.

-This symposium is made possible by generous funding from the Cohn Family Endowed Fund.
+This symposium was made possible by generous funding from the Cohn Family Endowed Fund.

 In 2009, a cryptocurrency called Bitcoin first appeared in the world.
 While the spectacular price gyrations of Bitcoin, and of the many cryptocurrencies created in its image, captured the public's attention, less noticed has been the underlying technology, called "blockchain."
 Innovators soon realized that its special characteristics made blockchain suitable for a great many applications having nothing to do with cryptocurrencies.